isabella232/mobile-services.de-DE/help/using/location/c-location-overview.md

 >[!TIP]
 >
->Zusätzlich zu diesen Informationen können Sie ein Produkt in der Produktansicht anzeigen, in dem beschrieben wird, wie Sie mit dem Sunburst-Diagramm interagieren.
+>In addition to this information, you can view an in-product tutorial that describes how to interact with the sunburst chart.
 Um das Tutorial zu starten, klicken Sie in der Titelleiste des Berichts auf **[!UICONTROL Aufschlüsselung nach Ort]** und dann auf das Symbol **i[!UICONTROL .]**

 ![](assets/location.png)